Your most important job is to become your true self.

 Former skeptic Bill Gates also joined the club recently.

 We’ve already shared so many benefits.
 Yet, it’s amazing how our resistance can be tenacious, so there’s a method to my madness of how much information is here to help you Clear the Way.
 Scan (below) and see what else these might stir up for your own unique incentives.
-Based on studies about the benefits of meditation and what clients have shared over the years, people pause to…
+Based on studies about the benefits of meditation and what clients have shared over the years, see if these examples of why people pause inspire your why:

 I pause to be able to respond from my best self, no matter what’s going on around me or inside of me.